dorel14/3CX-Cdr-Server/README.md

 ## Contributions

 If you appreciate this project and would like to contribute, feel free to submit pull requests or report issues.
-All contributions are welcome!
+Any contribution is welcome!

 For more information on installing, configuring, and using this tool, please refer to the project's wiki.